netdata/learn/docs/agent/netdata-cloud/signing-in.md

 Enter your preferred email into the field and click the **Authorize** button.

-Open your email account and check for the verification emailâit should arrive in less than a minute.
+Open your email account and check for the verification email—it should arrive in less than a minute.
 If it doesn't show up, check your spam folder or click the **Resend email** button in the Netdata Cloud interface.

 When the email arrives, open it and click on the green **Sign in** button and then skip down to [Visiting Netdata Cloud for the first time](#visiting-the-nodes-view-for-the-first-time) for further instructions.